About Dr. Adhia & CV

 Assistant Professor of Psychiatry, University of Texas Health Science Center (2012, 2013, 2015)

 Governor’s Advisory Committee to the Texas Board of Criminal Justice on Offenders with Medical or Mental Impairments.
-Appointed and confirmed by the Texas State Senate (2019)
+Appointed and Reappointed for a second term; confirmed by the Texas State Senate (2019-2021; 2021-Current)

 Physicians for Human Rights – Asylum Network